Stopping Distance of Commercial Trucks

 - Speeding— Speed directly impacts overall stopping distance, and when carrying more weight, the distance required to come to a halt is increased astronomically with increased speed.
 Drivers who violate speed limits are also placing others’ lives at risks by impairing their ability to stop in time to avoid a collision.

-- Distracted Driver— Drivers in general are becoming more distracted while on the road these days and truck drivers are no exception.
-Roughly one third of our mental capacity becomes dedicated to a cell phone or text conversation, which means we react that much slower to conditions on the road while talking or texting.
+- Distracted Driver— Motorists, in general, are more distracted on the road these days and truck drivers are no exception.
+Roughly one-third of our mental capacity becomes dedicated to a cell phone or text conversation, which means we react that much slower to conditions on the road while talking or texting.
 Truck drivers simply cannot afford to become distracted when every split second of reaction time matters.

-- Mechanical Failure or Defect— Commercial trucks log billions of miles each year and must be maintained properly and undergo routine safety inspections.
-Unfortunately, truck companies often cut corners in order to save money or the drivers themselves do not take the time to perform their own checks.
-Discovering that your brakes are not working properly or that your tires are over worn during an accident is too late when the incident could have been avoided altogether had routine inspections or maintenance been performed.
+- Mechanical Failure or Defect— Commercial truckers log billions of miles each year and must maintain the truck properly and undergo routine safety inspections.
+Unfortunately, truck companies often cut corners to save money.
+Drivers fail to take the time to perform their checks.
+Discovering that your brakes are not working correctly or that your tires are over worn during an accident is too late when the incident could have been avoided altogether had routine inspections or maintenance been performed.

-- Driver Fatigue— More and more, drivers and other commercial workers are being required to do more on less sleep and it is taking its toll on productivity and safety.
+- Driver Fatigue— More and more trucking companies are requiring their commercial workers to do more with less sleep.
+This business decision is taking its toll on productivity and safety.
 Studies have shown that a fatigued driver has the reaction time of an intoxicated driver and may even make the same poor decisions as one under the influence.

 If we are unable to recover compensation on your behalf, our services will be free of charge.